snkashis/android-docs/pages/map-sdk/5.0.1/getting_started.md

 }
 ```

-All of the lifecycle methods that need to be overridden:
+All the lifecycle methods that need to be overridden:

 ```java
 onCreate();